Skip to content

 Howto setup Raspbian for serial read

-Firmware configuration
+Firmware Configuration

 lcl-rpict-config.py

-The configuration is locate inside /tmp/rpict.conf.
+The configuration file is stored inside /tmp/rpict.conf.

 [main]